kesavapavan13/ML-Learning/Readme.md

 ---

 This preprocessing step ensures a **clean and reliable dataset**, forming a strong foundation for further analysis and machine learning workflows.

+# 2. 📘 Data Preprocessing – Handling Outliers

+This notebook continues the data preprocessing process by focusing on identifying and handling outliers, which can significantly affect data analysis and machine learning model performance if left untreated.

+---

+## 🔹 Key Steps Performed

+- 📂 Used the cleaned dataset obtained after missing value handling
+- 🔢 Identified continuous numerical features suitable for outlier analysis
+- 🚫 Excluded the binary target variable from outlier detection
+- 📊 Detected outliers using boxplots based on the Interquartile Range (IQR)
+- 🧮 Calculated lower and upper bounds using the IQR method
+- 🛠️ Handled extreme values by capping them within acceptable limits
+- ✅ Verified the dataset after outlier treatment to ensure stability and consistency

+---

+## 🔹 Libraries Used

+- 🐼 **Pandas** – data manipulation and outlier handling
+- 🔢 **NumPy** – numerical computations
+- 📉 **Matplotlib** – visualization of boxplots
+- 🌊 **Seaborn** – statistical data visualizations

+---

+This preprocessing step helps minimize the impact of extreme values, resulting in a **cleaner and more reliable dataset** for further analysis and machine learning modeling.